Crowdar/lippia-web-sample-project/docs/README_Linux.md

 you can view this report by accesing to:

 - `[WORKSPACE_LOCATION]/jenkins_home/workspace/nd-volume-needed-for-example-job/target/cucumber-report/example.html`
-> "With each job build the report file is replaced"
+> "With each job build the report file will be replaced"

 ![Lippia Extent Report](https://bitbucket.org/crowdarautomation/lippia-web-example-project/raw/805effb96e514985af2815aa89a1537bb4fe44ba/reporteExtent.png)